Taicang: Economy

 Taicang is known for having operations from companies established by Germans since 1985, when the first German businessperson went to Taicang.
 Accordingly, the city obtained the nickname "Little Swabia" with it having German-inspired businesses.
-The area does not have a significant German population as the German expatriates prefer Shanghai since it contains the German School of Shanghai.
+The area does not have a significant German population as the German immigrants prefer Shanghai since it contains the German School of Shanghai.
 The city has the German Centre for Industry and Trade Taicang (太仓德国中心).

 Walking through Nanyang square, in Taicang.

 ABA Chemicals, a chemicals manufacturing company, is headquartered in Taicang.

 By 2021 the city had a labor shortage with workers demanding higher wages.